What is the freezing point of water on the Celsius temperature sc... | Study Prep in Pearson+

 1

-Understand that the freezing point of water is the temperature at which liquid water turns into solid ice under standard atmospheric pressure.
+Understand that the freezing point of water is the temperature at which water changes from liquid to solid under standard atmospheric pressure.

-Recall the Celsius temperature scale, where 0 degrees Celsius is defined as the freezing point of pure water.
+Recall that the Celsius temperature scale is defined such that the freezing point of water is set at 0 degrees Celsius.

-Recognize that the other options (100, -273, 32) correspond to different temperature points: 100°C is the boiling point of water, -273°C is absolute zero, and 32°F is the freezing point of water on the Fahrenheit scale.
+Recognize that the other values given (-273, 100, 32) correspond to different temperature points or scales: -273 °C is absolute zero, 100 °C is the boiling point of water, and 32 °F is the freezing point of water on the Fahrenheit scale.

-Therefore, identify that the freezing point of water on the Celsius scale is 0°C.
+Therefore, the freezing point of water on the Celsius scale is exactly 0 °C by definition.

+This value is fundamental in chemistry and thermodynamics as a reference point for temperature measurements.

 Watch next